akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 # APPENDICES / SOURCES AND INFLUENCES

 ***Caveat:** The following notes are provided for readers interested in the historical and cultural background that shaped this story.
 Inclusion here does not constitute an endorsement of any particular work or viewpoint; these are simply the materials the author found useful in crafting this fictional world.
-Any errors of fact or interpretation remain the author's own.*
+Any errors of fact or interpretation remain the author’s own.*

 ***Note:** This story is based on a 2024 fairytale by the author, unrelated to **The Goose Girl** fairytale, about a princess, her identity and her magical talking horse.*